Maya Lester QC

 Constitutional and public international law

 Maya appeared for the Chagos Islanders in judicial reviews of the removal of their right of abode on the islands and the decision to impose a no-take marine protection zone (Bancoult No 2 and 3) and in the European Court of Human Rights (Bancoult v United Kingdom); for the successful applicant in the Supreme Court of the Falkland Islands in R (Bingham) v Governor of the Falkland Islands (right to freedom of expression under the Constitution of the Falkland Islands) and for the successful applicant in Kadi v Council (No. 2) before the European Court of Justice (review of EU counter-terrorism measures implementing UN Security Council resolutions), and in a very large number of other European sanctions cases concerning sanctions against terrorism, Iran, Russia, Tunisia, Belarus, Syria, Burma/Myanmar, and Zimbabwe.
+She recently appeared successfully for the Hungary energy company MOL in major international arbitration proceedings for corruption brought by Croatia.

 R (Crystal Windows & Doors) v OFT & Real Energy Assurance; R (Law Society) v Legal Services Commission (procurement of family legal aid); R (Hernadi) v National Crime Agency (European Arrest Warrant); R (British Medical Association) v Secretary of State for Health (GPs' pensions); R (Wildman) v Ofcom (broadcast licences); R (Buxton) v Advertising Standards Authority) (ASA adjudication); R (Ealing) v Audit Commission (CSCI reports); and R (Adusei) v Council of the Inns of Court (decision of the Visitors).
 Advice to HM Treasury in relation to the Penrose and Ombudsman's Reports into the failure of Equitable Life and to Government of Cyprus about European bailout package.
 Appearances in a number of cases concerning the regulation of gambling and sports, including R (British Casino Association) v Secretary of State (casino licences) and R (Poker Clubs Association) v Secretary of State.
 Judicial review of UK government decisions on sanctions: R (Azizi v Sedghi) v Secretary of State for Foreign and Commonwealth Affairs; R (Sarkandi & Ors) v Secretary of State for Foreign and Commonwealth Affairs (involving closed material procedures under the Justice & Security Act), and competition judicial reviews: John Lewis v OFT (extended warranties); Association of Convenience Stores v OFT (press distribution); (R (UniChem) v OFT; R (Celesio) v OFT); R (Cityhook) v OFT; R (Sports Direct) v Competition Commission.